JulienCHATEAU/SWAutoPlay/README.md

 ## Installation and launch

-It is recommended that you use Android Studio to install this project on your smartphone.
-As soon as you can open SWAutoPlay mobile application on your phone, the bot is ready to be launched.
+You will have to use Android Studio to install the project.
+First, import the project then run the `../SWAutoPlay/app/src/androidTest/java/com/example/swautoplay/SwAutoPlayTest.java` class.
+If everything went correctly, the SWAutoPlay mobile application is supposed to be installed on your phone, which means the bot is ready to be used.

 ## Usage